Skip to main content

 Sales channels

-Sales channels are the aggregators (Uber Eats, Rappi, iFood, etc.) configured inside Fire for a given store.
-Each channel has a unique ID within Fire.
-If your system needs to publish menus to aggregators or inject orders, it must fetch the channel list and map Fire channel IDs to the corresponding aggregator identifiers.
+Sales channels are the aggregators (iFood, Keeta, 99, Rappi, etc.) and direct channels (POS, kiosk, app, web) configured inside Fire for a given store.
+Each channel has a unique ID inside Fire.
+If your system needs to inject orders or map them to upstream systems, it must fetch the channel list once and keep it cached.

-Each event payload is self-contained — it includes all the data your system needs to act without additional API calls.
+Each event payload is self-contained — it includes the full V4 order snapshot (and, for fiscal events, the fiscal block) so your system can act without additional API calls.
+See Events overview for the envelope and delivery model.

 Orders

-Orders are injected into Fire via the API.
-Each order payload must include the Fire sales channel ID so that Fire can associate it with the correct aggregator and restaurant configuration.
+Orders are injected into Fire via the REST API.
+Each order payload must include the Fire sales channel ID so that Fire can associate it with the correct channel and store configuration.
+Once injected and paid, the order produces an order.completed event; cancellations produce order.cancelled.

 Webhook endpoint